KadullaL/Mindex---CRUD/SOLUTION.md

 ```

 ### Test Cases
 I have added the test cases inside the test folder.
+Test cases include test for both success and failure scenarios.
-Reporting Structure tests are written in ReportingStructureImplTest class and
+Reporting Structure tests are written in the ReportingStructureImplTest class and Compensation tests are written
-Compensation tests are written in CompensationServiceImplTest class.
+in the CompensationServiceImplTest class.